 The case of the Cruiser is PVD black in matte, and comes across as well-finished in general.
 Often, PVD-ing a case can result in the watch looking and feeling cheap (especially when it’s in black), but that’s not the case (no pun intended) here!
 In a move uncommon amongst affordable watches, the Cruiser goes a step further by incorporating a stepped case design.
 I personally think that it’s brilliant – it gives further depth to a watch that already possesses tons of it.
 Lastly, there’s also a signed crown that’s sized proportionately to make hand-winding the watch an ease.

 The exhibition caseback of the Cruiser is fairly simple, with some relevant information inscribed around the exhibition window.
 Speaking of the exhibition window, I absolutely love exhibition casebacks on skeletonised watches.
 There’s a sort of boyish wonder when one is able to see through the caseback and glimpse through it to the other side.
 In addition, the caseback is screwed on, and not snapped on as one might find on other affordable watches.
 However, the high polish of the caseback is a scratch magnet – I would definitely have preferred for Aries Gold to utilise a matte finishing here.
 Furthermore, I would have love to see a custom rotor design here on the Miyota movement.
-It would have been the perfect icing on the cake for me, but given that the watch cost just ~S$300+, its exclusion is understandable.
+It would have been the perfect icing on the cake for me, but given that the watch cost less than S$400, its exclusion is understandable.

 On the wrist, the Cruiser wears incredibly well.
 In fact, I would say that the watch may be one of the most comfortable timepieces that I’ve worn till date.
 The reason for this is largely due to the concave design of the Cruiser’s case, which results in the watch resting perfectly on the natural curvature of your wrist.
 It’s of a great size as well, with the lug-to-lug length being just perfect on my 7 inch wrist.